jpbempel/jpbempel.github.io/_posts/debug-non-safepoints.md

 # JFR

-JDK Flight Recorder, for method sampling, use a timer and at each regular interval pick max 5 Java threads, verify that those threads are executing Java code
+JDK Flight Recorder, for method sampling, uses a timer and at each regular interval pick max 5 Java threads, verifies that those threads are executing Java code
-(internal state maintained by the JVM) and collect stacktraces in a very similar way than AsyncGetCallTrace, though they don't share the same code.
+(internal state maintained by the JVM) and collects stacktraces in a very similar way than AsyncGetCallTrace, though they don't share the same code.
-No safepoint requires also for JFR which allow to collect at any point of the code.
+JFR is able to collect at any point of the code because waiting for a safepoint is not required.

 # Last frame resolution